Steamboats of California: First steamboats on the Sacramento River and Delta

 In the early frenzy to reach California several steamboats made the voyage around Cape Horn under their own power but not without many dangers and difficulty.
 Among these were the Antelope, Goliah, General Warren, New World, Hartford, Seneca and Wilson G. Hunt.
 The New York and the Rhode Island, also attempted it but were both lost without a trace.
 The W. J Pease only got to Montevideo, where the condition of its hull and boilers caused it to be condemned.
-With these exceptions during the first years of the California Gold Rush its first steamboats where from eastern shipyards, knocked down and sent by ship to San Francisco Bay.
+With these exceptions during the first years of the California Gold Rush its first steamboats were from eastern shipyards, knocked down and sent by ship to San Francisco Bay.
 There on the beach of Yerba Buena Cove and elsewhere, enterprising forty-niner shipbuilders reassembled them on the shore and sent them up the Sacramento River to Sacramento.

 The first steamboats operating above Sacramento on the Sacramento River were the 52-ton Linda and the 36.5-ton Lawrence.
 Also steamboats operated on the American River, tributary to the Sacramento River, up to Norristown, smaller boats as far as Coloma.
 On the Feather River they steamed up to Yuba City, and on the Yuba River to Marysville, both also tributaries of the Sacramento.
 Others steamed farther up the Sacramento river as far north as Red Bluff and the 42-ton steamboat Jack Hays reached Redding the head of navigation on the Sacramento, during the spring flood on May 8, 1850.
 It then began regular service up river:

 "The steamer JACK HAYS, having returned from a successful trip to the Upper Sacramento, will continue to run on this route until further notice.
 To miners bound to Trinity and to traders on the Upper Sacramento, this boat offers great facilities."